Maciej Rybus

-Maciej Rybus (born 19 August 1989) is a Polish professional footballer who plays as a left-back.
-He most recently played for Rubin Kazan in the Russian Premier League, and has represented Poland internationally.
+Maciej Rybus (born 19 August 1989) is a Polish professional footballer who plays as a left-back for III liga club Pelikan Łowicz.

+Having previously represented his country at under-19 and under-21 level, Rybus made his senior debut for Poland in November 2009.
+He went on to earn over 60 caps, representing his country at two UEFA European Championships (2012 and 2020) and one FIFA World Cup (2018).

 Club career

 Rybus began his career with Pelikan Łowicz and was sold to MSP Szamotuły in the summer of 2006, where he played for only one season and was then scouted by Legia Warsaw.

 He made his debut for Legia on 15 November 2007, in an Ekstraklasa Cup match against Dyskobolia Grodzisk Wielkopolski.
 Legia's coach Jan Urban, decided that the player would join the first team.
 Rybus debuted in the Ekstraklasa on 24 November 2007.
 He played the 2007–08 season mainly as a substitute but earned a place in the starting eleven towards the end of the season.
 He scored his first goal in the Ekstraklasa in December 2007 against Górnik Zabrze.
 In April 2008, Rybus scored a brace in a league match against Wisła Kraków.

 On 21 June 2016, he signed with Lyon.
 He played a total of 28 matches for the club.

 On 19 July 2017, he signed a three-year contract with Russian side Lokomotiv Moscow, which was later renewed.
 Rybus left Lokomotiv on 31 May 2022 as his contract expired.
 Throughout his career at the club, he won one league title, two cup titles and a super cup.

 On 11 June 2022, Rybus signed a two-year contract with Spartak Moscow.
-He scored his first goal in a 4–1 victory over Fakel Voronezh on 27 August 2022.
+He scored his first goal in a 4–1 victory over Fakel Voronezh on 27 August.
 On 21 June 2023, his contract with Spartak was terminated by mutual consent.

 On 23 June 2023, it was announced that Rybus had signed a one-year contract with Rubin Kazan.
-He made his debut in a 1–4 loss to his former club, Spartak, on 5 August 2023.
+He made his debut in a 1–4 loss to his former club, Spartak, on 5 August.
 However, he suffered an injury shortly thereafter, ruling him out from playing until the end of the year.
 He returned to play on 24 April 2024 in a 2–0 away victory over Russian champions Zenit St. Petersburg.
-He left Rubin at the end of the 2023–24 season.
+He left Rubin at the end of the 2023–24 season, and in August 2024, Rybus began playing in the Russian amateur competition Media Football League.

+He returned to Poland in January 2026 to participate in a charity football event.
+After spending the summer of that year training with his hometown club Pelikan Łowicz, he signed with them on 30 July, returning to a football club after two years.